Includes duvet cover

 I also tested out the YnM Cooling Weighted Blanket.
 Of the two, I found myself using the YnM blanket most often because it is much cooler and more comfortable to use for hot Florida nights.
 If you live somewhere cold, you might prefer the Gravity Blanket for its warmth and coziness.
 Full disclosure: I did not have a chance to try Gravity's version of the cooling weighted blanket, so I can't give you a true apples-to-apples comparison.
 The YnM Cooling blanket is less expensive, around $100 depending on the weight, and it’s available in more sizes and colors.
 The Gravity Blanket's big bonus is that it comes with a duvet cover, whereas the YnM blanket does not.

-- Product Name Blanket
+- Product Name The Weighted Blanket for Sleep

 - Product Brand Gravity